AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/README.md

 4. Terraform
    - Create an S3 bucket to store Terraform State files
    - Create an AWS ECR repository with Terraform
-   - Create the EKS cluster
+   - Create an EKS cluster
 5. Docker
    - Create a Docker image
    - Store the Docker image in AWS ECR